schuler-robotics/detectword_pico/README.md

 The Process
 -----------
-Upon power up, detectword_pico captures two reference words with one of the Pico's ADC.
+Upon powering up, detectword_pico captures two reference words with one of the Pico's ADC.
 These reference words are normalized in both amplitude and time, before being converted to spectrographs and reduction techniques are applied.
 The same process is applied to subsequent spoken words, and a sum squared error of the reduced data between the reference and target word is calculated.
-This sum squared error value is used to predict if the target word matches one of the reference words.
+This sum squared error is used to predict if the target word matches one of the reference words.
 The 0V-3.3V logic state of a GPIO pin tracks the last detected reference word.
-For example 'on' or 'off'.
+For example 3.3V for 'on', and 0V for 'off'.
 When neither reference word is detected, the GPIO state remains unchanged.

-The detectword.go function CreateU16SpectFromU16() converts the voice samples into a two  dimensional spectrograph array.
-The input waveform of 'buf_size' samples is normalized and broken into 'Tbins' time segments.
-Each time segment is filtered by a Hamming window (@ref-hamming) to suppress the discontinuities created by segmenting the data.
-The filtered segments are then converted to the frequency domain, generating 'Fbins' values for the spectrograph.
+The detectword.go function CreateU16SpectFromU16() converts voice samples into a two  dimensional spectrograph array.
+An input waveform of 'buf_size' samples is normalized and broken into 'Tbins' time segments.
+Each time segment is filtered by a Hamming window (@ref-hamming) to suppress the discontinuities created by segmentation.
+The filtered segments are converted to the frequency domain, generating 'Fbins' values for the spectrograph.
 It was important to use an 'in place' discrete fourier transform (DFT) algorithm (@ref-tukey) to conserve memory on the Pico.
-Detectword pico relies on the FOSS go-fft package (@ref-go-fft)to generate DFTs.

-The data reduction consists of a two stage pooling process to reduce the memory and processing requirements of comparison.
-The first pooling operation steps a window with size determined by 'block' parameters across the spectrogram, creating a reduced two dimensional array with elements equal to the average value of spectrogram elements under that window position.
-The second pooling stage repeats the process returning the peak value of a smaller window stepped across the array which resulted from average pooling.

-The default tuning parameters in Detectword_pico include a frequency bin range of approximately -1.8Khz to 1.8Khz, with time bins ranging from 0sec to approximately 300msec.
-The block sizes for average and peak pooling are 8x8 and 4x4, respectively.
-These values are adequate for single syllable human voice word detection.
+An 'in place' calculation means the time samples are presented to the DFT algorithm as real floating point value in a complex128 array, and are swapped out with frequency domain results in that same block of allocated memory.
+Detectword pico relies on the FFT() function from the very capable FOSS go-fft package (@ref-go-fft).

-Figures (2-4) show spectrograms, and their reduced counterparts, for the words 'on' and 'off'.
-The final reduced arrays in Figure (4) are used to determine if a target word closely resembles a reference word.
-The images of the spectrograms and reduced arrays encode increasing frequency power values ranging from blue to red.
+Figure (2) shows the calculated spectrograms for the words 'on' and 'off'.
+Image representations of spectrograms and reduced arrays in this write up encode increasing frequency amplitudes as colors ranging from blue to red.

 <p float="left">
 <img src="https://github.com/schuler-robotics/detectword_pico/blob/master/images/spect-on-4096-250-64.png" width="400" height="300" />